 Examinations in Year Two comprise in-course assessments and written papers taken at the end of Semester 3.
 The written papers at the end of the semester will examine the course material taught in year two only.
 The Research Project will be assessed by the production of a short research paper in the style of the British Journal of Pharmacology and a 10 minute oral presentation.
 This will constitute the in course assessment mark.
 There is a 50:50 weighting of the exam and in course assessment.
-Similar to year 1 there will be weekly quizzes that do not contribute to the degree mark but are a progression step with 80% of the quizzes have to be passed at 40%.
+Similar to year 1 there will be weekly quizzes.